 Shortage events are periods when reserves fall below the system reserve requirements for 30 minutes or more.
-Shortage-event availability penalties are assessed for resources with capacity supply obligations unavailable during defined shortage events.
+Shortage-event availability penalties are assessed for resources that have capacity supply obligations but are unavailable during defined shortage events.
 The availability penalties are a disincentive to withhold in the energy market.